hamishgibbs/huq_behaviour_clustering_paper/README.md

 Code for creating main text and supporting figures is located in the `src` directory.

-Aggregated data supporting the manucript results is located in the `data` folder.
+Aggregated data supporting the manucript results are located in the `data` folder.

-The only data not tracked in this repository is the 2011 Output Area Classification which can be downoaded from [this](https://data.cdrc.ac.uk/dataset/output-area-classification-2011) link.
+The only data not tracked in this repository is the 2011 Output Area Classification which can be downoaded from [here](https://data.cdrc.ac.uk/dataset/output-area-classification-2011).

 Workflow is managed with [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 To run the workflow use: